cb-ci-templates/ci-poc-params-update/README.md

 ```

 * ActiveChoice Groovy script to retrieve data from the last `lastSuccessfulBuild/artifact/` URL
+* Note:
-* Note: You need to adjust the URL and job path below to your needs `your.controller.com/sb/job/ci-templates-demo/job/DEMO-ParameterUsage/job/initData/lastSuccessfulBuild/artifact/newparams.txt/*view*/`
+  * You need to adjust the URL and job path below to your needs: your.controller.com/sb/job/ci-templates-demo/job/DEMO-ParameterUsage/job/initData/lastSuccessfulBuild/artifact/newparams.txt/*view*/`
+  * To expose credentials in the URL like `https://SECRET@github.com` is NOT secure!!!

 ```groovy
   def CREDENTIAL_ID = "jenkins-token"